 How Do Local Movers charge?

 Local movers charge by the hour and often will have a fuel charge.
-If you are moving locally, this is almost always the most cost effective option.
-Local movers often have smaller truck options, less overhead and fewer restrictions then their long distance counterparts, so their costs are a lot less.
-Often local movers will provide you with an estimate over the phone, versus doing in person estimates.
-This isn’t always true, but often is the case.
+If you are moving locally, this is almost always the most cost-effective option.
+Local movers often have smaller truck options, less overhead and fewer restrictions than their long-distance counterparts, so their costs are a lot less.
+Often local movers will provide you with an estimate over the phone, versus doing in-person estimates.
+This isn’t always true but often is the case.

-Be careful though, as a lot of long distance movers also will move “locally,” only their hourly rate is typically a lot hire then a company that only does “local moving.”
+Be careful though, as a lot of long distance movers also will move “locally,” only their hourly rate is typically a lot higher than a company that only does “local moving.”
 If you are moving locally, look for a mover that only specializes in local moving in the city you are living in.

 How do long distance movers charge?